Shakierguide707/Valorant-Triggerbot/README.md

 Only contact me if there is a real problem with the bot.
 Do not contact me if there is a problem with Java!

-If you get an error when you start the program (with: Java(TM) Platform SE binary), download this Java version https://www.oracle.com/java/technologies/javase/jdk16-archive-downloads.html
+If you get an error when you start the program (with: Java(TM) Platform SE binary), download the Version 16.0.2 https://www.oracle.com/java/technologies/javase/jdk16-archive-downloads.html

 I am not responsible for the unlikely event of a ban!